-Dovel Technologies Publishes the 2012 Update of World Class Quality Initiative
+Dovel Technologies Publishes the 2013 Update of the World Class Quality Initiative

-Dovel Technologies (Dovel) has been at the forefront of implementing information technology systems for the United States Government for over 6 years.
-At the conclusion of each calendar year, we take stock of our performance as part of our Dovel World Class Quality initiative and we compare results to the previous year.
-This report summarizes Dovel’s 2011 achievements.
-The 2011 achievements will serve as the new benchmark for future goals.
+Dovel Technologies (Dovel) has been at the forefront of implementing information technology systems for the United States Government for over 8 years.
+At the conclusion of each calendar year, we take stock of our performance as part of our Dovel World Class Quality Initiative and we compare results to the previous year.
+This report summarizes Dovel’s 2012 achievements that will serve as the benchmark for future goals.

 Dovel has been a CMMI® Maturity Level 3 appraised company since April 2008.
-The achievement is a testimony to our corporate attention to quality, which provides significant benefits to our clients and our employees.
-In 2011 Dovel conducted a second CMMI® Maturity Level 3 appriasal and the results confirmed Dovel’s strong performance.
+This achievement is a testament to our corporate commitment and attention to quality, which provides significant benefits to our clients and our employees.
+In 2011 Dovel conducted a second CMMI® Maturity Level 3 appraisal and the results confirmed Dovel’s strong performance.
 This most recent appraisal included Dovel’s agile software development life cycle methodology.
-This report includes metrics captured for the agile methodology and are being published for the first time.
-These metrics will be used as the basis from which improvements will be initiated.
+This report includes metrics captured for the agile methodology.

-In order to ensure an objective view of Dovel performance, we requested information for this report from Mr. Capers Jones (http://www.linkedin.com/pub/capers-jones/0/344/409), a well-known software engineering industry expert.
-We would like to thank him for the wealth of advice he provided us.
+In order to ensure an objective view of Dovel’s performance, we requested information for this report from Mr. Capers Jones (http://www.linkedin.com/pub/capers-jones/0/344/409), a well-known software engineering industry expert.
+Additionally, we will share, and have shared in the past, the results of our annual survey with Mr. Jones who publishes an annual report of companies’ quality metrics.
+We hereby thank him for the wealth of advice he provided us.

 II.
 What are we measuring and why?

-Strong companies collect metrics to help operational performance decision making and Dovel is no exception.
+Strong companies collect metrics to help operational performance and decision making, and Dovel is no exception.
 We operate a robust Measurement & Analysis (M&A) program aimed at continual improvement.
 The Dovel metrics program measures specific aspects of quality.
 Defect potentials and defect removal efficiency are two high-level metrics.
-Capers Jones describe these metrics:

 The term ‘defect potentials’ refers to the total quantity of bugs or defects that will be found in five software artifacts: requirements, design, code, documents, and ‘bad fixes’ or secondary defects.